datacite/schema-docs/docs/properties/distribution.rst

 If Distribution is used, at least one contentURL is mandatory.
 URLs should use schemes that are registered with IANA (e.g., https, ftp). [#f1]_

-A contentURL can either represent the entirety of the distribution, or a part of it.
-Collections of files can be described either using a single contentURL (e.g., an archive format or a BagIt folder structure) or as multiple contentURLs.
+A contentURL can either represent an entire distribution, or a part of it.
+Collections of files can be represented either using a single contentURL (e.g., an archive format or a BagIt package) or as multiple contentURLs.

 Examples: